 Bring Essential Picnic Stuff and Winter Gears

 You have put on your warm outfit and almost heading out.
 Now, it’s time to prep other items and gears that may be valuable during your winter picnic.
+Bring with you a sturdy, portable and folding outdoor table for your outdoor essentials.
 Go pack the SmartFlip Portable Folding Bamboo Table if you don’t want to use those snow-filled picnic tables.
 You can place our Premium Fleece Picnic Blanket on top to keep your picnic table and items cold-free, Flashlights or Lanterns in case it gets dark, Fire Starters for the fire pit, bottles of water, tissue paper, lip balm for your dry lips, and a garbage bag to dispose of your trash.

 Pack Warm Food, Snacks, and Drinks